microsoft/workshop-library/full/intro-git-github-version-control/local-git.md

 ```

 > [!NOTE]
-> The dot (.) here means all the changes instead of using it we can add the names of each changed file individually.
+> The dot (.) here means all the changes.
+> Instead of using it we can add the names of each changed file individually.

 ## Committing Changes